Shin splints

 Overview

-The term "shin splints" refers to pain along the shin bone (tibia) — the large bone in the front of your lower leg.
-Shin splints are common in runners, dancers and military recruits.
+Shin splints are pain along the shin bone, also called the tibia.
+The tibia is the large bone in the front of the lower leg.
+Shin splints are common in runners, dancers and military trainees.

-Medically known as medial tibial stress syndrome, shin splints often occur in athletes who have recently intensified or changed their training routines.
-The increased activity overworks the muscles, tendons and bone tissue.
+Known in medicine as medial tibial stress syndrome, shin splints often occur in athletes when they start training harder.
+The increased activity puts stress on the muscles, tendons and bone tissue.

 Symptoms